eudes/korg-nts1-esp32/README.md

 The firmware does extensive use of the HAL peripheral.
 Here's the docs: https://www.st.com/resource/en/user_manual/dm00122015-description-of-stm32f0-hal-and-lowlayer-drivers-stmicroelectronics.pdf

+## This repo
+- docs/nts-1-customizations : the original (`nts-1-customizations` repo)[] code, with added comments and japanese sentences translated.
+- docs/hex : contains a python utility to translate hex messages into binary (0s and 1s).
+- examples/ : working examples for the topics I talk about in this page.
+Snippets are taken from there.
+- src/ : my latest progress, the code that gets uploaded to my ESP32.
+Code that works is taken from here and put into `examples/.

 ## The reference firmware
 The reference code is provided in two parts:
 - `nts1_iface.c` and `nts1_iface.h`: The STM32-specific implementation (Arduino/variants/NTS1_REF_CP_REVC).